New Social Contract: History

 In early 2021, Omtzigt wrote the manifesto A New Social Contract, with ideas for the Christian Democratic Appeal (CDA), the party for which he served in the House of Representatives at the time.
-After a falling out with his party over the appointment of Wopke Hoekstra as party leader and the "Position Omtzigt, function elsewhere" note that leaked during the 2021–2022 cabinet formation, he split from the CDA in June 2021 and continued as a one-man faction in September of that year.
+After a falling out with his party over the appointment of Wopke Hoekstra as party leader and the "Position Omtzigt, function elsewhere" note that leaked during the 2021–2022 cabinet formation, he split from the CDA in June 2021 and continued as a one-man parliamentary group in September of that year.

 After the 2023 Dutch general election was announced following the fall of the fourth Rutte cabinet, Omtzigt founded New Social Contract (NSC) on 19 August 2023.
 His 2021 manifesto is the basis for the new party's program.
 On 20 August 2023, Omtzigt announced in Tubantia newspaper that he did not strive for NSC to become the largest party in the general election in November that year.
 If that does happen, he did not want to become prime minister, but to remain in the House of Representatives as parliamentary leader.
 After the party's candidate list was presented, Omtzigt no longer ruled out premiership.

 CDA prominent Eddy van Hijum became chairman of the committee that would write the party's manifesto ahead of the 2023 general election.
 Former VVD hopeful Onno Aerden was introduced as the party's spokesperson on 12 September 2023, but he stepped down a few hours later when a tweet resurfaced in which he had referred to the Farmer–Citizen Movement (BBB) as "a tumor that destroys the fragile democracy from within".
 On 2 October, NSC announced the resignation of its co-founder and inaugural chairman Hein Pieper, after the revelation of a past allegation of abuse of power.